-While the above number will tell you how much cannabis you are using in each serving, it doesn’t tell you how many milligrams of THC are in your butter.
+While the above number will tell you how much cannabis you use in each serving, it doesn’t tell you how many milligrams of THC are in your butter.
 To do that, you need to perform another calculation.
 This is why it is helpful to know the percentage of THC or CBD in the flower you are using.

 The average cannabis strain contains approximately 10 percent THC, so we’ll use that number in this example.
 However, flower and concentrates purchased at a dispensary will typically report the percentage of CBD and THC on the package.
 This percentage indicates how much THC is present in one single gram of the cannabis product.
 One gram is equal to 1000 milligrams.

-Here’s where math comes in handy.
+Here’s where the math comes in handy.
 Before you can calculate the potency of your edible, you need to figure out how many milligrams of THC you are adding to your butter.
-You do this by converting the percentage of THC per gram into total milligrams.
+You do this by converting the THC percentage per gram into total milligrams.
 Assuming that the cannabis you are using contains 10 percent THC, here’s what the calculation would look like: (10 percent ÷ 100) X 1000 milligrams = 100 milligrams of total THC

 Now that we’ve got the first two calculations down, you can figure out the dosage of your cannabutter.
 Here’s what the full calculation looks like for the Fast Cannabutter recipe: